albertvucinovic/chat.sh/README.md

   - Ctrl+B: Toggle UI borders on/off.
   - Ctrl+E: Clear the current input.
 - Context and Subagents:
-  - Manage conversation context with `/pushContext` and `/popContext`.
   - Spawn subagents with `/spawn`.
 Subagents run in panes within the same window as the parent:
     - First child: vertical split (right column).
     - Siblings: horizontal splits stacked inside the right column.